-Infant, Child, and Adolescent Psychological and Neuropsychological Assessment (Testing)
+Child, Adolescent, and Adult Psychological and Neuropsychological Assessment (Testing)

 Purpose

 The purpose of psychological and neuropsychological assessment (testing) is to address specific areas of concern or difficulty.
-Assessment enables the clinician to provide the parent/caregiver with a thorough description of the child’s cognitive, academic, and social/emotional level of functioning.
-One of the goals of assessment is to identify strengths and weaknesses in order to tailor behavioral plans and academic interventions to the needs of the child.
+Assessment enables the clinician to provide the client with a thorough description of cognitive, academic, and social/emotional levels of functioning.
+One of the goals of assessment is to identify strengths and weaknesses in order to tailor interventions to the needs of the client.

 Description

 Psychological and neuropsychological assessments involve several steps.
-The parents/caregivers and child will meet with the psychologist in the clinic where a clinical interview will take place.
-The interview enables the parents to describe the current problem and how it affects the child’s behavior and/or achievement.
+The client will meet with the psychologist for a clinical interview.
+The interview enables the client to describe the current problem and how it affects academics, work, relationships, or behavior.
 The interview also includes taking a complete developmental history.

-A comprehensive neuropsychological assessment takes approximately 10-12 hours of face-to-face time with the child (less time is required for children under the age of 8).
-Appointments are scheduled in blocks of time that are flexible yet permit the greatest amount of testing with the fewest numbers of sessions.
+A comprehensive neuropsychological assessment takes approximately 10-12 hours of face-to-face time with the average client.
+Appointments are scheduled in blocks of time that are flexible yet permit the greatest amount of testing with the fewest number of sessions.

-A final appointment will be made in which both parents/caregivers (usually without the child) meet with the psychologist.
+A final appointment will be made during which the client will meet with the psychologist.
 At that appointment all test results will be discussed as well as recommendations for intervention/treatment.
 If referrals for additional, or outside, services are needed they will be provided at this time.
 The final report will be available at this time as well.

 Assessment and/or Treatment Is Offered For: